 if applicable, the unaffiliated end-users through lower costs (e.g., lower tenant lease rates).
 (Maximum Response Length: 5,000 characters)

-To the extent there may be any tax credit equity remaining at the end of the seven-year credit period, be sure to address how the residual value will be apportioned amongst investors, QALICBs, the Applicant and/or its Affiliates.
+To the extent there may be any tax credit equity remaining at the end of the seven-year credit period, be sure to address how the residual value will be apportioned amongst investors, QALICBs (and/or QALICB Affiliate), the Applicant and/or its Affiliates.
 Address any terms or conditions the QALICB must meet as a term of the distribution.

 (Maximum Response Length: 3,000 characters)